oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/fmw-infra/_index.md

 from this secret.

 A [sample](/weblogic-kubernetes-operator/blob/master/kubernetes/samples/scripts/create-rcu-credentials/README.md)
 is provided that demonstrates how to create the secret.
+The schema owner username required will be the `schemaPrefix` value followed by an underscore and a component name, such as `FMW1_STB`.
+The schema owner owner password will be password you provided for regular schema users during RCU creation.

 #### Creating a FMW Infrastructure domain